fanart-tv/fanartwiki/docs/ImageTypes/Music/musicbanner.md

-# **Overview**
+!!! info "Overview"

     - Music banners are images containing the artists including their logo/name
     - Can be used while browsing your media center library as a recognizable navigation item

 ---